usha26kurivella/devops123/read.md

- my name is usha i have created first git
+ my name is usha i have created first commit i am going to created for conflict